 Luca Lampariello of A Polyglot Dream—who learned to speak fluent American English without ever visiting the U.S.— interviewed another polyglot, Jana Fadness, about why living abroad isn’t necessary to learn a language.

 In one case, Olly Richards of I Will Teach You a Language admittedly failed to learn much Cantonese, his seventh language, while living in the Middle East.
 Here he explains what went wrong, and how he updated his methods for future language-learning missions.

-You can also look to his Language Learning Foundations and Make Words Stick courses to get a jump on the whole language learning process—if you’re going to pick someone’s brain about the learning process, start with Olly’s!
+You can also look to his Grammar Hero and Conversations courses to get a jump on the whole language learning process—if you’re going to pick someone’s brain about the learning process, start with Olly’s!

 As you’re trying to conquer a foreign language from the comfort of your home, you’re able to experiment without worrying about cultural mishaps on foreign territory.
 You know you need to put forth active effort from day one—not after month six of passively learning overseas.
 When you’re able to customize your language-learning environment, it’s not unlikely that you will learn quickly and efficiently.

 2. You Have the Home Court Advantage and Can Fit Immersion into Your Regular Routine